finalwebsites/fw-emailoctopus-integration/readme.txt

 1. Goto WooCommerce > Settings > Integrations > EmailOctopus
 1. Choose the Mailing list you prefer for the subscription feature on your checkout page
-1. Check the other features to include addtional order information with each subscription
+1. Check the other features to include additional order information with each subscription
-1. Enable the option "Subscribe everyone" if you like to use Emailoctopus for none commercial emails (too).
+1. Enable the option "Subscribe everyone" if you like to use EmailOctopus for none commercial emails (too).

 === Elementor integration ===

 If you use Elementor Pro, it's possible to add the EmailOctopus subscription as form action.

 1. Add the Elementor form as usual and choose "EmailOctopus" from "Actions after submit".
-1. Now point the diifferent mailing list fields to the form fields, by entering the field ID.
+1. Now point the different mailing list fields to the form fields, by entering the field ID.

 The "Newsletter" option has a special behavior.
 Use a checkbox in your form and if the checkbox was checked, a tag called "newsletter" will be added to the subscriber in EmailOctopus.